antoninsiska/python-spotify-controller/README.md

 - Make sure your redirect URI in the Spotify Developer Dashboard matches the one in the script.

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License**.
+See the LICENSE file for details.

+**Note:** This project is not affiliated with or endorsed by Spotify.